syncfusion-content/blazor-docs/blazor/gantt-chart/split-task.md

 # Split task in Blazor Gantt Chart component

-In [Blazor Gantt Chart](https://www.syncfusion.com/blazor-components/blazor-gantt-chart), the split task feature allows you to split a task or interrupt the work during planned or unforeseen circumstances.
-It makes the view dynamic and interactive, improving the visualization of the project taskbar.
-The split portions of a taskbar in the Gantt Chart are called **segments**.
-You can both split and merge multiple segments within a taskbar.
+In [Blazor Gantt Chart](https://www.syncfusion.com/blazor-components/blazor-gantt-chart), the split task feature enables you to divide a task or pause work when necessary, whether it's planned or unexpected.
+This feature adds dynamism and interactivity to the view, enhancing the visualization of project tasks on the timeline.
+The divided parts of a task's bar in the Gantt Chart are referred to as **segments**.
+You have the flexibility to both split and merge multiple segments within a taskbar.

 ![Split task](images/blazor-gantt-chart-split-task.png)

 ## Binding segments data source

-In Blazor Gantt chart, the [GanttSegmentFields](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields-2.html) component is crucial for managing segmented tasks.
-The [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields-2.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_2_DataSource) property of `GanttSegmentFields` specifies the data source collection.
-This collection should be organized based on the task id, establishing a foreign key relationship between the task collection and the segment collection.
+In the Blazor Gantt chart, the [GanttSegmentFields](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields-2.html) component plays a vital role in managing segmented tasks.
+The [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields-2.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_2_DataSource) property of `GanttSegmentFields` determines the data source collection.
+It's essential that this collection is structured according to the task ID, as it establishes a foreign key relationship between the task collection and the segment collection.
+This relationship ensures proper coordination and linkage between tasks and their respective segments.

 The below code snippet demonstrates splitting the tasks by defining segment’s data source collection to the `GetSegmentCollection` property.